affanSheikh15/daraz-playwright-e2e-automation/README.md

-# Daraz Playwright Automation Framework
+# DemoBlaze Playwright Automation Framework

 This repository contains an end-to-end automation framework built using Playwright (JavaScript) with a complete Page Object Model (POM) architecture.
 It is designed for scalable, maintainable, and stable UI automation of the Daraz shopping platform.